-- 6.1 Regulations for assessment are governed by the code of assessment which is contained in the General Information and Fees section of the University Calendar. - 6.2 Courses for which the candidate has registered must be counted towards the calculation of the candidate's grade point average for the purposes of §7, §9 and §10 unless other provision is justified by good cause circumstances affecting the candidate.
+- 6.1 Regulations for assessment are governed by the GSA's Code of Assessment. - 6.2 Courses for which the candidate has registered must be counted towards the calculation of the candidate's grade point average8 for the purposes of §7, §9 and §10 unless other provision is justified by good cause circumstances affecting the candidate.